-- 12. Verifies all examiners have been trained in test security, educator ethics, and test administration protocols and policies to administer the state-mandated assessments. - 13.
-Assigns GaPSC certified personnel to serve as Examiners and ensures that all Examiners and Proctors receive appropriate training in test security, management of secure test materials, and administration protocols for all assessments. - 14.
-Ensures that only personnel who have received test security, appropriate management of secure test materials training, and who are GaPSC certified, handle such materials.
+- 12. Ensures and verifies with attendance reports and verified certifications that all Test Examiners and Proctors have participated and completed all GaDOE required assessment and test security training as published in the Student Assessment Handbook and posted in the Assessment Updates. - 13.
+Verifies all examiners have been trained in test security, educator ethics, and test administration protocols and policies to administer the state-mandated assessments. - 14.
+Assigns GaPSC certified personnel to serve as Examiners and ensures that all Examiners and Proctors receive appropriate training in test security, management of secure test materials, and administration protocols for all assessments.

+15. Ensures that only personnel who have received test security, appropriate management of secure test materials training, and who are GaPSC certified, handle such materials.

-- 15. Ensures that all testing sites are appropriately prepared: updated devices and technology resources, adequate student workspace, proper lighting, good ventilation, sufficient number of desks in good repair, instructional materials (e.g., posters, word walls, etc.) removed or covered, etc. - 16.
-Ensures that the appropriate personnel complete all necessary readiness checks for online testing. - 17.
-Ensures that personnel apply prescribed calculator, cell phone, and electronic device guidelines to each test setting and each testing administration. - 18.
-Ensures proper online and/or paper testing environments for all test administrations. - 19.
-Ensures that the test accommodations identified in students' IEPs, IAPs, and EL/TPC plans are provided for each student as specified prior to the administration of all testing sessions. - 20.
+- 16. Ensures that all testing sites are appropriately prepared: updated devices and technology resources, adequate student workspace, proper lighting, good ventilation, sufficient number of desks in good repair, instructional materials (e.g., posters, word walls, etc.) removed or covered, etc. - 17.
+Ensures that the appropriate personnel complete all necessary readiness checks for online testing. - 18.
+Ensures that personnel apply prescribed calculator, cell phone, and electronic device guidelines to each test setting and each testing administration. - 19.
+Ensures proper online and/or paper testing environments for all test administrations. - 20.
+Ensures that the test accommodations identified in students' IEPs, IAPs, and EL/TPC plans are provided for each student as specified prior to the administration of all testing sessions. - 21.
 Ensures that testing sites are free of interruptions during test administration (e.g., intercom messages, visitors, wandering students, entry into test settings by person/persons not serving as the examiner or proctor unless necessitated by emergency/time-sensitive need), and those sites do not have content-related materials posted that could advantage one group of students over others.

-- 21. Advises SchTC, Examiners, and Proctors if emergency situations arise. - 22.
-Ensures all materials are stored in a secure, locked location with restricted access, confirms access is restricted by accounting for keys, and accounts for the security of all test materials during the time the materials are in the building. - 23.
+- 22. Advises SchTC, Examiners, and Proctors if emergency situations arise. - 23.
+Ensures all materials are stored in a secure, locked location with restricted access, confirms access is restricted by accounting for keys, and accounts for the security of all test materials during the time the materials are in the building. - 24.
 Works in collaboration with the SchTC to notify the STC of testing irregularities and provides explanation of circumstances.